thomasgruebl/quic-exfil/README.md

 This will build the image and launch 16 instances of the quicexfil container.

-You will see console output showing accessible noVNC URLs (e.g. https://172.19.0.8:6901) for each container.
-These can be opened in your host browser (preferably Firefox) to interact with each container’s desktop environment.
+You will see console output showing accessible noVNC URLs (e.g., https://172.19.0.8:6901) for each container.
+These can be opened in your host browser to interact with each container’s desktop environment.

 You can connect to each container using the noVNC lite clients, for example: